 It’s Important to Protect A Descriptive Brand Name

-It often happens that, when launching a business, the business chooses a descriptive brand — a descriptive trademark.
+It often happens that, when launching a business, the business chooses a descriptive trademark for its brand.
 It is important to apply for registration of the descriptive trademark to protect the brand name.
 The descriptive trademark may be entitled to registration on the Supplemental Register, and that will prevent competitors from obtaining a registered trademark of a confusingly similar name.

 This blog is made available by Adams Law Office for educational purposes only to convey general information and a general understanding of the law, and not to provide specific legal advice.
 By using this blog you acknowledge there is no attorney-client relationship between you and Adams Law Office.
 The case law and analysis provided in this blog reflect the date that the article is written.
 Subsequent events, updates, or case law may result in a change in the analysis provided herein.
 This blog does not contain any such updates or subsequent case law.
 This blog should not be used as a substitute for competent legal advice from a licensed professional attorney applied to your circumstances.